-After signing a waiver, riders are given a choice of vehicles that rotate week after week, for their drive.
-They are treated to a 10-minute trip around the nearby neighborhood with a driver who will answer a myriad of vehicle questions along the way.
-The ride program is offered on Sundays 10:00 a.m. to 3:30 pm, weather permitting.
+After signing a waiver, riders are given a choice of vehicles that rotate week after week for their drive.
+They are treated to a 10-minute trip around the nearby neighborhood with a driver who will answer many vehicle questions along the way.
+The ride program is offered on Sundays from 10:00 a.m. to 3:30 pm, weather permitting.

 Upon returning to the museum, visitors can embark on several tours of the facility and its impressive collection of automobilia.

-An interesting spectacle is a rare 1942 Packard Henney Ambulance, which is just one of the many Packard examples on display at the museum that the span from 1916 through 1958.
+An interesting spectacle is a rare 1942 Packard Henney Ambulance, which is just one of the many Packard examples on display at the museum spanning 1916 through 1958.

-Each weekend the museum rolls out different vehicles so you never know what car your going to ride in.
-Your ticket is good for a trip in each car operating that weekend so if you arrive early you should be able to get a couple of drives.
-The ADM is a non-profit organization, but accepts a donation of $5 per adult for entry.
+Each weekend the museum rolls out different vehicles, so you never know what car you’re going to ride in.
+Your ticket is good for a trip in each car operating that weekend, so if you arrive early, you should be able to get a couple of drives.
+The ADM is a non-profit organization but accepts a donation of $10 per adult for entry.
 Children are admitted free.